uccser/cs-field-guide/csfieldguide/chapters/content/en/software-engineering/sections/design.md

 Start by thinking about how the software you are trying to build can be broken up into smaller parts.
 Maybe there is a database or a user interface or a website?
 For example, imagine you are writing software to control a robot.
-The robot needs to use its sensors to follow a black line on the ground until it reach a target.
+The robot needs to use its sensors to follow a black line on the ground until it reaches a target.
 The software for your robot should have a part that interacts with the sensors to get information about what they "see".
 It should then pass this information to another part, which analyses the data and decides where to move next.
 Finally, you should have a part of the software which interacts with the robot’s wheels to make it move in a given direction.